freya022/BotCommands-Wiki/docs/setup/getting-started.md

     --8<-- "wiki/java/Bot.java:jdaservice-java"
     ```

 You can now run your bot!
-Assuming you have done your config class and provided at least the token and owner IDs,
-you should be able to run the help command, by mentioning your bot `@YourBot help`.
+You should be able to run the help command, by mentioning your bot `@YourBot help`.

 !!! tip